petrinachan/petrinachan.github.io/_posts/2022-11-20-Final-Project-Proposal.md

 - Primer // Blick // Dec 2

 ## Steps / Timeline // Complete by date
 Since I return to Seattle on Nov 29, I have to wait until then to do anything non-digital.
+To be quite honest, I don't have much room for contingency plans.
+My project is realtively stripped down I feel like.
+This should be enough time to get everything made if I stick to it.
+In the case of any mishaps (things not fitting together, minor print issues), I will be able to troubleshoot and jerry rig on the fly (sanding parts for a fit, adding material for tigher fit).

 - [x] Initial plan & sketches
 - [x] Create curves in Illustrator